Naojen/SNOMED-Coding/README.md

 ![screenshot](Images/PRW_ollama.png)
 <p align="center"><em> PRAISE (LLaMa models through Ollama) assigning SNOMED based morphology and topography for a given colon pathology report</em></p>

-# PRAISE-ERAG
+# PRISM-RAG
-This approach is designed to complement PRAISE when users need to work with smaller LLMs that have a token limit of less than 4096, ensuring efficient processing without compromising coding accuracy.
-The working of ERAG is shown in the Figure.
+This approach is designed to complement PRISM when users need to work with smaller LLMs that have a token limit of less than 4096, ensuring efficient processing without compromising coding accuracy.
+The working of RAG is shown in the Figure.
 <p align="center">
   <img src="Images/ERAG.png" alt="ERAG based SNOMED coding" width="500">
 </p>
-<p align="center"><em> ERAG based SNOMED coding </em></p>
+<p align="center"><em> RAG based SNOMED coding </em></p>

 In the same manner as PRISM, this approach is also handled in two ways, divided by  the nature of the LlaMa models:  models provided by Meta, and  models deployed via Ollama